 5. Read What you Want to Read

-So, they’re my 5 main tips for reading more books.
-I am by no means someone that reads hundreds of books in a year, and if you’re aiming to do that you probably need someone else’s blog post!!
-But, I have really increased the number of books I get through on a monthly basis, and baring these things in mind has definitely helped!
+So, these are my 5 main tips for reading more books.
+I am by no means someone that reads hundreds of books in a year — and if you’re aiming to do that you probably need someone else’s blog post!
+But, I have really increased the number of books I get through on a monthly basis, and these things have definitely helped.